Sthala Vriksha: Literature

 Hindu texts refer to the sacred temple-tree as the Chitra Vriksha.
 Specific mentions of the temple tree and its history appear in the Padma Purana and the Matsya Purana.
 Various Sthala Vrikshas are mentioned in Sangam literature like Agananuru and Purananuru.
 Later religious texts compiled in the Tevaram by saint-poets like Appar, Sundarar, Sambandar, and Manikkavacakar make multiple mentions of various temple trees.

 Vasudha Narayanan has suggested that a Sthala Vriksha is usually considered as a representation of a larger presence of species.

 Ramayana, the Hindu epic, offers descriptions of all the trees of the forests in the regions traversed by Rama, denoting their significance.

-Some Sthala Vrikashas are identified with the wish-giving tree called the kalpavriksha.
+Some Sthala Vrikshas are identified with the wish-giving tree called the kalpavriksha.